felipegollnick/QatarGollnick22-PowerBI/README.md

 I have also designed the logo of the game.

-You can read about the whole developing proccess in [this blog post on DataGollnick] (my page on Medium)
+You can read about the whole developing proccess in [my page on Medium](https://datagollnick.medium.com/) (still working in an English version of it)

 ### [Click here to check Qatar Gollnick 22!](https://app.powerbi.com/view?r=eyJrIjoiYmY2OWQ1NTYtNzIxNi00Y2YxLWJiNjQtNGUwYTk5ZjAyNTk4IiwidCI6ImM3NjIzYmEwLTVlNzAtNDg2My1iODEwLTEzY2RjNDQyY2RlMiJ9)